crosscompute/analytical-tutorials/debugging-tips/README.md

 Python debugging tips and tricks
 ================================
-- This content was first presented as a three hour hands-on workshop in Spanish at the [National Institute of Astrophysics, Optics and Electronics](http://astro.inaoep.mx) in Puebla, Mexico in May 2015 thanks to an invitation from Noe Dominguez Porras and Dr. Ibrahim Torres Aguilar.
-- This content was updated for a [25 minute talk](https://www.pycon.kr/2016apac/program/41) at PyCon Asia Pacific in Seoul, South Korea in August 2016.

-Slides https://slides.com/invisibleroads/debugging-tips

-Video https://www.youtube.com/watch?v=yZ3Ypil6sJk

 - Triple exclamation marks (!!!) indicate essential techniques.
 - Installation instructions are specific to Fedora.
 Other Linux distributions have equivalent commands.
 OS X users should use the [brew package manager](http://brew.sh/).
 Windows users may find it easier to install a prepackaged solution such as [Anaconda](https://store.continuum.io/cshop/anaconda/) or [Python(x,y)](http://python-xy.github.io/).

+Slides https://slides.com/invisibleroads/debugging-tips

+Video https://www.youtube.com/watch?v=yZ3Ypil6sJk

+- Content first presented as a three hour hands-on workshop in Spanish at the [National Institute of Astrophysics, Optics and Electronics](http://astro.inaoep.mx) in Puebla, Mexico in May 2015 thanks to an invitation from Noe Dominguez Porras and Dr. Ibrahim Torres Aguilar.
+- Content updated for a [25 minute talk](https://www.pycon.kr/2016apac/program/41) at PyCon Asia Pacific in Seoul, South Korea in August 2016.